Tokey/LastStand/README.md

 *P.S: The main GameConfig.csv must not have any header, just values.*

 - The second file *PlayerConfig.csv* defines the configuration for both of the players' delay settings each round.
+This is read from the server.
 It can have **n** rows, indicating **n+1** rounds.
 The first row of the game is played twice: initially as the 'Practice Round' and then again at a random point in the session.
 Before each session, the round settings are shuffled to ensure variability in the experiences of the players.
 This file is read only on the host side and the settings are propagated to the client at the start of each round.
 There are 8 columns in each row.
 For the columns, these are:
   - Client 1 base delay,
   - Client 1 target delay,
   - Client 1 adaptive time delay increase rate,